 - World-renowned transplant immunologists: Our research teams are developing novel protocols to reduce risk of graft rejection, minimize and eliminate chronic steroid therapy and preserve and protect kidney function.
 Learn more about our research and clinical trials.

 - Telemedicine consultation: Patients and referring physicians can talk to our liver transplant team instantly via a HIPAA-compliant website.
 We can see patients in ICUs around the state or around the country through the e-ICU platform, which allows immediate consults for patients with disease without having to travel.

 - Simultaneous Bilateral Nephrectomy and Transplant for patients with Polycystic Kidney Disease.

 How to Refer a Patient to UMMCToggle accordion item

-- For Kidney and Liver Transplants: Complete a referral form and fax or mail to UMMC Division of Transplantation.
-Click one of the buttons below to download.
+- For Kidney Transplants: Complete a kidney transplant referral form and fax or mail to UMMC Division of Transplantation.

 - For patient transport: Please call 1-800-373-4111 for help with transporting a patient through University of Maryland ExpressCare.

 - Connect to one of our physicians: Please call 1-800-373-4111.
 A physician service representative from Consultation and Referral Services will route your call to the appropriate physician or department.